Overnights in countryside – closer to the villagers and to the locals

 Day 5: Curchi Monastery, Hoginesti village – Pottery studio, Palanca village – House-Museum “Casa Parinteasca”, Raciula village – Museum of Honey (B/L/D)

-After breakfast -check-out from the boarding house in Butuceni and morning drive to the village of Buzesti for visiting the majestic monastery Curchi with a baroque winter church of the 18th cent.“St.Dumitru” and summer church of the 19th cent, and numerous monk cells.
+After breakfast morning drive to the village of Buzesti for visiting the majestic monastery Curchi with a baroque winter church of the 18th cent.“St.Dumitru” and summer church of the 19th cent, and numerous monk cells.

 Further drive to the Picturesque Reservation “Codrii” to breathe the freshest air and to take part in a master-class for pottery in the village of Hoginesti, where a very talented potter will share his art with the guests and tell interesting details about his ceramic and pottery articles.
 He’s a famous and an appreciated person who has been reviving the traditions of Moldovan pottery.

-Later, we drive to the nearby village of Palanca for the lunch in countryside offered by the hostess of house-museum “Casa Parinteasca” where old national hand-made articles and embroidered towels are exposed.
+Later, we drive to a nearby village of Palanca for the lunch in countryside offered by the hostess of house-museum “Casa Parinteasca” where old national hand-made articles and embroidered towels are exposed.

 The owner of this guest house will give an excursion around her museum, her household and small farms producing dairy, jam and juice with great pleasure.
 She will surprise her guests by her culinary specialties and serve wonderful tea from local “bible” herbs growing in her court.